JoshTheDerf/LDRParser/README.md

 A simple python (2.7+ and 3*) module for isolating and converting LDraw models into an easily-convertable JSON or Python Dictionary-based format.

-Currently does *not* support MPD files, but that may change in the future.
+Currently has experimental support for MPD files.

 ##Usage (Command Line)
 Download `LDRParser.py` and `libldrparser.py` and place them in the same directory.